Eagle Hill School: History

 In the early 1960s, Dr. James J.A.
-Cavanaugh, Director of the Department of Pediatrics at St. Elizabeth's Hospital in Brighton, Massachusetts, began to devote his work to children with dyslexia or a specific learning disability.
-Eagle Hill School in Hardwick is a preparatory college program, which was conceived from Cavanaugh's recognition of the impact of this disability on the growing child and the limited facilities available for remediation.
+Cavanaugh, Director of the Department of Pediatrics at St. Elizabeth's Hospital in Brighton, Massachusetts, began to work with to children with dyslexia or a specific learning disability.
+Eagle Hill School in Hardwick is a preparatory college program, which was conceived from Cavanaugh's recognition of the impact of this disability on children and the limited facilities available for remediation.

-Joining Dr. Cavanaugh to launch the school were Educational Director Mr. Charles Drake of Brandeis University and Headmaster Mr. Howard Delano, formerly of Fryeburg Academy.
-Nineteen children were in residence when the school opened its doors on family owned property in September 1967.
+Joining Dr. Cavanaugh to launch the school were educational director Charles Drake of Brandeis University and headmaster Howard Delano, formerly of Fryeburg Academy.
+Nineteen children were in residence when the school opened its doors on family-owned property in September 1967.
 All of them were housed in the Main House, which now contains the school's administrative offices.
-By the third year, a dedicated dormitory was constructed and one-hundred children were in residence.
+By the third year, a dormitory was constructed and one hundred children were in residence.
 In 2009, the boarding enrollment for the school reached approximately 160 students.

+On May 9, 2023, head of school Dr. PJ McDonald died.
+About a month later, Erin Wynne was appointed as the school's 4th head of school.

 Program

-The school enrolls 220 students in grades 8-12, and features exactly 119 faculty members, a student to teacher ratio of 2.5 to 1, and an average classroom size of 6 to 1.
+The school enrolls 215 students in grades 8-12, and has 119 faculty and staff members, a student-to-teacher ratio of 3 to 1, and an average classroom size of 6 to 1.